possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/README.md

 This directory contains the following folders:

 - `eval` : supporting analysis code for evaluation of method in Ch.
-4
+4 (see README for analysis details)
 - `src` : source code for planning method and baseline in Ch.
 4

 ## Prerequisites